matbesancon/hugo-site/content/post/2017-12-20-diffeq-julia2.markdown

 2018-01-31:
 I updated this post to adapt to the new DifferentialEquations.jl interface.
-I also used Optim.jl for the two cases without BlackBoxOptim.jl, which is very nice but not neccesary for differentiable functions.
+I also used Optim.jl for the two cases without BlackBoxOptim.jl, which is very nice but not necessary for differentiable functions.

 Special thanks to [Patrick](https://github.com/pkofod) for his quick response and help with `Optim.jl`.